 “Whatever.
 So what’s your plan?”

-“I’ll get the band to write new songs and ask Cardinal Cooke to let us entertain the runaways.
+“I’ll get the band to do new songs and ask Cardinal Cooke to let us entertain the runaways.
 Last time John attended and couldn’t help himself from joining in.
 We don’t do Beatles songs unless he plays with us.”

 “The staff will miss you this week.”